But when you're making all these changes it can be really easy to let some of your old habits and ways of thinking creep back in.

 - Consistency means staying the course even when others don't believe in what you're doing.
 Friends and family may make fun of you because you have to sacrifice some things in the short term while you're getting out of debt.
 You can't let the unbelievers drag you down and keep you from your goal.
 Ironically, these will be the same people who will ask you how you did it once

 they see you in the obvious prosperity that comes with debt freedom.

 Consistency Changes Your Life

-When you learn and then put into practice these keys to consistency while getting out of debt, you will find that it will transfer to other areas of your life as well.
+When you learn and then put into practice these keys to consistency while you're getting out of debt, you will find that that consistency will spill over into other areas of your life as well.

 Consistency helps you learn to be disciplined and diligent in the completion of any goals you may have in life.

 It's like the constant pressure of the Earth's tectonic plates pushing against each other for eons that eventually forms a great

 Or the consistent flow of the Colorado river that carved the Grandest Canyon in the world.